richwandell/gp-python/README.md

 ## Production
 A dockerfile is provided which will install the application requirements as well as the [bjoern] server.
 The docker container will run the application using the bjoern server for faster response times.
+A docker compose file is provided which can be used to map the containers port 80 to the host port 8080 by running `docker-compose up`.

 ## Tests
 Test can be run using the `test.py` file by running `python test.py`.